wp-plugins/affiliates/readme.txt

 == Upgrade Notice ==

 = 2.4.3 =
-* WordPress 3.7.1 compatibility checked and some minor fixes.
+* WordPress 3.7.1 compatibility checked and some minor fixes and improvements.

 = 2.4.2 =
 * Improvements: Added captcha filters to allow to use alternatives; replaced use of deprecated PHP function; new registration form filters added; new affiliate registration email filters added.